MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot-get-started.md

 There are two ways to add enterprise IoT to the Defender portal:

-- Microsoft 365 E5 (ME5)/ E5 Security and Defender for Endpoint P2 customers: Turn on support for Enterprise IoT Security in the Defender Portal.
+- ME5/ E5 Security customers: Turn on support for Enterprise IoT Security in the Defender Portal.
 For more information, see [turn on enterprise IoT security](#turn-on-enterprise-iot-security).

-- Defender for Endpoint customer: Start with a free trial or purchase standalone, per-device licenses to gain the same IoT-specific security value.
-For more information, see [standalone trial license](#standalone-enterprise-iot-trial-license).
-To purchase a license, see [purchase standalone license](#purchase-a-standalone-license).
+- Defender for Endpoint P2 customers: Start with a free trial or purchase standalone, per-device licenses to gain the same IoT-specific security value.
+For more information, see [set up a standalone trial license](#set-up-a-standalone-trial-license).
+To purchase a full license, see [purchase the standalone full license](#set-up-a-standalone-full-license).

-## Turn on enterprise IoT security
+## ME5/ E5 Security customers

-This procedure describes how to turn on enterprise IoT security in Defender portal, and is relevant only for ME5/E5 Security and Defender for Endpoint P2 customers.
+This procedure describes how to turn on enterprise IoT security in Defender portal, and is relevant only for ME5/ E5 Security customers.

 If you have extra devices that aren't covered by your ME5/E5 licenses, you can purchase standalone licenses.
 For more information, see [calculate the number of devices for standalone licenses](#calculate-monitored-devices-for-enterprise-iot-security).